-My younger sister and I have never gotten along well.
-We used to fight all the time until we finally ceased communication all together.
-But now, she’s a sophomore in high school and things have changed.
+My sister and I have never gotten along well.
+We used to fight all the time until we stopped talking altogether.
+She’s now a sophomore in high school and things have been changing.
 She’s changed.
-She’s always had this bad temper with others, but for the last several months she’s been isolating herself.
-Just hides away in her bedroom like she’s trying to survive the zombie apocalypse.
-I didn’t think much of it at first – just figured she needed time to relax.
-I was like that in high school too.
+She’s always had a bad temper and gets frustrated easily, but for the last several months she’s isolated herself.
+Right after she gets home from school, she hides in her bedroom.
+I didn’t think much of it at first; I figured she needed time to relax.
+I was like that in high school, too.

-Then my parents began telling me about incidences where she would become dizzy and have fainting spells.
-These occurrences happened during church and choir concerts.
-It got so bad that she dropped out of her choir class.
-She talked to her school psychologist who told her she had anxiety.
-A couple months have gone by now since she quit choir and things have gotten better – until tonight.
+Then my parents told me about incidences where she became dizzy and fainted.
+This happened during church and choir concerts.
+It got so bad that she dropped out of choir.
+She talked to the school’s psychologist who diagnosed her with anxiety.
+A couple months have gone by now since she quit choir and things have gotten better … until tonight.

-I was at home working on a paper and received a text from mom saying my sister had a bad night at church and they were dropping her off at home.
-To emphasize the seriousness my dad told me that I should go talk to her.
-With slight hesitation I decided to see what was going on.
-I walked into her room and saw her on the edge of her bed with her head in her hands.
-I asked if she wanted to talk and when she declined, I insisted.
-She made a face that was trying to fight back tears.
-I sank into the mattress next to her and scratched her back as she sobbed.
+I received a text from mom saying my sister had a bad night at church and they were dropping her off at home.
+To emphasize the seriousness, my dad told me to talk to her.
+After hesitation, I decided to see what was going on.
+I walked into her room and saw her perched on the edge of her bed with her head in her hands.
+When she declined to talk to me, I insisted.
+She attempted to fight back tears.
+I sat next to her and rubbed her back as she sobbed.

-I want to help her.
 You have no idea how desperately I want to help her.
-I know anxiety is a common issue in the majority of people.
-I just hate seeing her so lonely and scared.
-My heart breaks whenever I see anyone I care about looking vulnerable like a puppy in a rainstorm.
+I know anxiety is a common problem for a lot of people.
+I just hate seeing my own sister so lonely and scared.
+My heart breaks whenever I see anyone I care about looking vulnerable.
 She’s my sister – my only sister – and I need her to be okay.